Wood Island Lighthouse in Saco in Haunted Maine

 Following these tragic events, the Wood Island Lighthouse continued to serve as a beacon of light for sailors navigating the treacherous waters off the coast of Maine.
 However, the lighthouse keepers who succeeded Thomas Orcutt would soon experience paranormal phenomena that solidified its haunted reputation.

-Related Haunted Stories: South Bass Island Lighthouse
+Related Haunted Stories: Battery Point Lighthouse

 Is the Lighthouse Haunted?